Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/blue-green-deployment.md

       --protocol Tcp --description "Allow Inbound traffic through the Application Gateway on port 80"
 ```

-This configuration is only for testing purpose, for production workloads is trongly suggested to use HTTPS.
+This configuration is only for testing purpose, for production workloads is strongly suggested to use HTTPS.

-If you have deployed the public dns zone that is part of [AKS-Supporting](./06-aks-supporting.md), than you can test the deployment, executing an invocation to the sample app.
+If you have deployed the public dns zone that is part of [AKS-Supporting](../AKS-Secure-Baseline-PrivateCluster/Terraform/06-aks-supporting.md), than you can test the deployment, executing an invocation to the sample app.

 ```bash
 curl http://{hostname-app}.{public_domain}/
 ```

-If the azure public dns zone is not attached to the domain, than is possible to test the app endpoint with the followwing command.
+If the azure public dns zone is not attached to the domain, than is possible to test the app endpoint with the following command.

 ```bash
 curl -H "Host: {hostname-app}.{public_domain}" http://{app-gateway-pip}/